Shivansh-007/aoc-py/README.md

 ### Usage

-- *Setup a template for a day's puzzle*
+- **Setup a template for a day's puzzle**
     ```bash
     $ python -m aoc start --day {day}
     ```

-- *Run and submit the solution*
+- **Open the watch shell**

+    This will try to verify the completition of the puzzle solution by running the test examples scrapped for the puzzle page.
+If the tests are successfuly, it will go ahead and submit the answer to adventofcode.com, depending on the result you either continue with part 2 or fix your part 1 solution.
+The samething repeates with part 2.

+    The watch shell is semi-pretty with help of rich :D
     ```bash
     $ python -m 2021.{day}.solution
     ```